Masoud1384/Mathematic/README.md

 In the above example, we create an instance of the Mathematic class and use its functions to perform basic mathematical operations.

 ## Conclusion
 Congratulations!
 You have successfully added and used the Mathematic class library in your C# project.
 Explore the available functions and use them to perform various mathematical operations in your application.
-If you encounter any issues or have further questions, please refer to the documentation or reach out for support.
+If you encounter any issues or have further questions, please reach out for support.
 Happy coding!